-If someone is being hurt or is in danger right now, call 911 immediately.
+If you think someone is being hurt or in danger,

 Most people call because of concern about the welfare of an individual either in their own home, a relative home or as a resident of a care facility.
 You do not have to determine if abuse or neglect actually occurred before you call.